Welcome to E&A Team's Online Course Store

 CLICK FOR MORE INFO!

 E&A Team's Multifamily Accessibility Design Requirements Under Federal Laws is a five hour course that covers the Accessibility Design Requirements of the Fair Housing Act, the Americans with Disabilities Act (ADA), and Section 504 of the Rehabilitation Act of 1973.
 The target audience is Architects, Developers, Owners, and Contractors.
-QAP Info: This course meets the accessibility design training requirement of MOST State Housing Finance Agency Qualified Allocation Plans (QAP). * It consists of three instructional modules and a comprehensive exam.
+QAP Info: This course meets the accessibility design training requirement of West Virginia Housing Development Fund (WVHDF), Kansas Housing Resources Corporation (KHRC) and MOST other State Housing Finance Agency Qualified Allocation Plans (QAP). * TEXAS and OKLAHOMA have specific courses to meet their QAPs.
+(Click the underlined state to go to the correct course).
+It consists of three instructional modules and a comprehensive exam.
 Multifamily Accessibility Overview (ADA, 504, Fair Housing Act) - 1 hour Multifamily Accessibility Requirements under Section 504 of the Rehabilitation Act of 1973 - 1.5 hours Multifamily Accessibility Requirements under the Fair Housing Act - 1.5 hours Study/Exam Time: 1 hour Upon successful completion of the course materials and exams, trainees will print their own certificate stating that they have had five hours of Multifamily Accessibility Design Requirements under Federal Laws. *IMPORTANT: Trainees are solely responsible for verifying that this training meets any training requirements they are seeking BEFORE registering.
 Beginning and/or paying for the course implies that the trainee has verified that the training suits their needs.
 Read more

 E&A Team's Multifamily Accessibility Design Requirments Under Federal Laws meets the Oklahoma Housing Finance Agency (OHFA) QAP.
 It consists of three instructional modules and a comprehensive exam.
 Multifamily Accessibility Overview (ADA, 504, Fair Housing Act) - 1 hour Multifamily Accessibility Requirements under Section 504 of the Rehabilitation Act of 1973 - 1.5 hours Multifamily Accessibility Requirements under the Fair Housing Act - 1.5 hours Exam - 1 hour to complete Upon successful completion of the course materials and exams, trainees will receive a certificate stating that they have had five hours of Multifamily Accessibility Design Requirements training that meets the OHFA QAP.
 Read more